 the walter kohn Prize

-for outstanding contributions in the field of quantum-mechanical materials and molecular modeling
+For outstanding contributions in the field of quantum-mechanical materials and molecular modeling

-The Walter Kohn prize for quantum-mechanical materials and molecular modeling, jointly instituted and co-funded by ICTP and the Quantum ESPRESSO Foundation will be awarded biennially to a young scientist for outstanding contributions in the field of quantum-mechanical materials and molecular modeling, performed in a developing country or emerging economy, with emphasis on first-principles techniques.
+The Walter Kohn prize for quantum-mechanical materials and molecular modeling, jointly instituted and co-funded by ICTP and the Quantum ESPRESSO Foundation is awarded biennially to a young scientist for outstanding contributions in the field of quantum-mechanical materials and molecular modeling, performed in a developing country or emerging economy, with emphasis on first-principles techniques.

 - a cash award of €2000

 - an invitation to attend the award ceremony and deliver an award lecture at ICTP

 Eligible candidates should be under the age of 45 on 30 June 2018 and must be working in countries that are NOT included in the list of “High-income economies” compiled by the World Bank (see http://data.worldbank.org/about/country-and-lending-groups ).

 Nominations and self nominations, including a CV of the candidate, a list of the three best publications, and no less than two letters of support, should be sent to the Prize Committee at firstname.lastname@example.org, before 30 June 2018, 6 pm GMT.